UPDATE Late April 2021:

 X-Rite have just announced compatibility with the M1 (& Big Sur version 3.4.0 on)

 Datacolor also say they are M1 Compatible

-BenQ tell me they are in the testing stages with their M1 updates with a release coming soon.
+BenQ tell me they have now released their M1 updates

 Eizo have now released their M1 Updates

 Thus for most people, colour management and the M1 is now achievable.

 There may still be some issues related to some monitors and YUV inputs, of course....but we're expecting to see most of the M1 issues start to be resolved fairly shortly now.
 Hopefully Apple will release an update that allows you to specify RGB output explicitly.

 The Apple M1 chip, and associated products, are a fascinating and very exciting new development in the computing landscape.
 I don't think anything more exciting has come along since in computers since the introduction of SSDs.

 Offering low power and heat, whilst delivering remarkable performance - it's almost too good to be true.
 Even the cost from Apple is not crazy (for once!).

 Were I an Apple user, I would unquestionably be looking to buy M1 based machines if I was upgrading.
 I'd be very hesitant in buying any new Intel based Apple gear, as at this point those machines really seem like Dead Men Walking.